 When you connect your iPhone or iPad to a Wi-Fi network for the first time, your device saves data on exactly how to connect to that Wi-Fi network.
 Sometimes, the process of that connection will change.
 If the saved data on your iPhone or iPad is outdated, it may lead to connectivity issues.
 Forgetting the network will erase that saved data, so when you reconnect your iPhone or iPad to the Wi-Fi network, the new process of connecting will be accounted for.

-After you’ve forgotten the Wi-Fi network on your device, open the Settings app and tap Wi-Fi once again.
+After you’ve forgotten the Wi-Fi network on your iPhone or iPad, open Settings and tap Wi-Fi once again.
 Tap on the Wi-Fi network that your iPhone or iPad just forgot to reconnect.

 Reset Network Settings